guilherme-santos/loopstock.io/README.md

 To database and Broker instances, you can use AWS RDS and AWS SQS, or use **Container Linux Configuration** from CoreOS to install and configure your servers.

+## Bonus point

+Related to the bonus point I thought a little bit about the problem, but I didn't really implement anything because I think the problem is not so clear to me, I mean I cannot see it as a real problem.
+But some options...

+- I could have a main generator that is shared between all **integer-gen** instances, the problem this instance cannot be scaled.
+- I could make the random seed configurable, it means you can set the seed to be used, the problem is each instance need to have a different seed what I believe is difficult to manage.
+- I could have a new service in front of **integer-gen** that discard in case both services generate the same number, it looks for me a big overhead .
+- I could also check on **integeraverage-cal** if there is a duplicated number, maybe I'll need to identify which instance generate the number, but I don't think it's a big problem.

+That was some ways I thought to solve, I didn't really like so much all these solution, that's why I didn't implement and I'd prefer understand a little bit more what's the impact of generate the same number at the same time.